❓ Server Assistant — Frequently Asked Questions

 Nothing — they're preserved. /setup only changes channel/role mappings and AI config.
 Warnings, notes, snippets, and audit logs are untouched.

-No. The bot enforces Discord’s role hierarchy: a mod can’t action anyone whose role is at or above the mod’s own.
-Owner can action anyone except other Owners.
+No — the bot enforces Discord's role hierarchy: a mod can't action anyone whose role is at or above their own.
+The owner can action anyone except other owners.

 Why does the bot say it can't ban someone?

-Discord requires the bot’s role to be higher than the target user’s highest role.
-Drag the bot’s role up in Server Settings → Roles.
+Discord requires the bot's role to be higher than the target's highest role.
+Drag the bot's role up in Server Settings → Roles.

 Can I undo a ban?

 Yes, within 24 hours.
-Run undo and the bot reverses your most recent reversible action.
-Reversible: bans, mutes, channel deletions, nickname changes.
+Press the ↩️ Undo button on the action's confirmation message to reverse your most recent reversible action — bans, mutes, channel deletions, nickname changes.

 Are warnings public or private?

-Warnings are private to staff.
-The user gets a DM notification when warned, but there’s no public-facing list.
-Use Notes for purely internal observations that aren’t formal warnings.
+Private to staff.
+The user gets a DM when warned, but there's no public-facing list.
+Use notes for purely internal observations that aren't formal warnings.

 How does the punishment ladder work?